xeon123/KCNA-notes/3 Containers with Dockers.md

                     - The image id hash is the checksum of this file.
     - JSON files in saved images contain metadata, and the image ID is derived from their hash.

+## Container Registry

+A container registry is indeed a service that hosts and distributes container images.
+Registries provide a centralized location where images can be stored, shared, and accessed by multiple users or systems.
+They typically offer features such as image storage, versioning, tagging, and access control.
 ## Running Containers

 - **Validating Docker Installation**:
     - Check Docker version and configuration using `docker version`.
+	    - `docker version` provides detailed information about the Docker client and server versions, along with their configuration details.
 	- Docker uses a client-server architecture, typically with both components running locally on Docker Desktop.
 		- ![[Containers with Dockers Docker version.png]]
 		- Docker is using containerd